4paradigm/incubator-tvm/README.md

 As a result, Canopy is able to compile and run deep learning models on PCIE-based high-end FPGAs.
 Our design supports both Intel and Xilinx's FPGAs, and has been tested on Intel Arria 10, Stratix 10, and AWS F1 instances (with Xilinx Virtex UltraScale+).

-`Note that we have open-sourced the baseline version of Canopy.
-For any commercial supports, customized design, and further improvement, please contact 4Paradigm: LU Mian lumian@4paradigm.com`
+**Note that we have open-sourced the baseline version of Canopy.
+For any commercial supports, customized design, and further improvement, please contact 4Paradigm: LU Mian lumian@4paradigm.com**

+## Hardware Implementation

+Similar to TVM and VTA, the hardware implementations (including Intel FPGAs and Xilinx FPGAs) are hosted in another repository canopy-hw: https://github.com/4paradigm/canopy-hw

 ## Contribution to Apache TVM